New Patients (479) 323-3011

 • Cardiovascular disease

 You are more at risk of developing dental or health problems if you do not receive treatment for a missing tooth.
 This is especially true if you lose a tooth because of tooth decay or gum disease.
 Infection can spread throughout the mouth and infect other teeth.
-Inflammation from problems like gum disease can spread to the heart.
-This leads to increased heart problems.
+Inflammation from problems like gum disease can spread to the heart, leading to increased heart problems.

 Missing teeth also affect facial appearance.
-Once you lose a tooth, it only takes several months before you lose your natural jaw bone.
-Without support from the tooth roots, the natural jaw bone recedes.
-Jaw bone loss can lead to facial sagging, making you look older.
+Once you lose a tooth, it only takes several months before you lose your natural jawbone.
+Without support from the tooth roots, the natural bone recedes.
+Jawbone loss can lead to facial sagging, making you look older.

 Replace Your Missing Teeth in Rogers, AR